biomedia-mira/stochastic_segmentation_networks/README.md

 }
 ```

-### BraTS 2017
+### Requirements
-To run this code clone this repository and `cd` into the directory.
 Install the necessary requirements on your environment of choice:

     pip install requirements.txt

+### BraTS 2017
-To download the data, go to  `https://www.med.upenn.edu/sbia/brats2017/registration.html` and follow the instructions provided by the challenge's organisers.
+To download the data, go to [this page](https://www.med.upenn.edu/sbia/brats2017/registration.html) and follow the instructions provided by the challenge's organisers.
 Run the following script to preprocess the data:

     python evaluation/preprocessing.py --input-dir <path-to-input-dir> --output-dir <path-to-output-dir>

-The script will also split the data into the splits we have used in the paper.
-See folder `assets/BraTS2017_data`.
+This script will also split the data into the splits we have used in the paper.
+See folder `assets/BraTS2017_data` after preprocessing.
 If you use this model for other data, notice how we calculate binary brain masks.
 These are necessary for two reasons:
 1) The model is training on patches, and so we need to know where the brain is to sample patches inside the brain and avoid sampling patches containing only air.
 2) A limitation of our method is that is it is numerically unstable in areas with infinite covariance such as the air outside the brain.